-Pursuant to Policy 1-6-a of the Fresno General Plan, hazardous materials will be defined as those that, because of their quantity, concentration, physical or chemical characteristics, pose significant potential hazards to human health, safety, or the environment.
+As defined in the Glossary & Acronyms in the Fresno General Plan, hazardous materials are those that, because of their quantity, concentration, physical or chemical characteristics, pose significant potential hazards to human health, safety, or the environment.
 Specific federal, state and local definitions and listings of hazardous materials will be used by the City of Fresno.